Deploying SCF

-Use the tcb fn deploy command to quickly deploy cloud functions to the CloudBase environment.
+Using the tcb fn deploy command can quickly deploy SCF to the TCB environment.

 tcb fn deploy [options] [name]